acaizu00/about-me-/README.md

 - do NOT copy or take any inspo from my skins w/o my permission.

-- c+h encouraged if we're friends or i know you.
+- c+h encouraged/permitted if we're friends or i know you.

 - dont be weird and we'll be cool.